Atrial Cardiopathy Criteria:

 - Carotid stenosis defined as:

-- Stenosis ≥70% by catheter angiography (NASCET Criteria);
+a.
+Stenosis ≥70% by catheter angiography (NASCET Criteria); or

-- internal carotid/common carotid artery peak systolic velocity ratio ≥4.0, or
+ii. internal carotid/common carotid artery peak systolic velocity ratio ≥ 4.0, or

 - No medical history of stroke or TIA ipsilateral to the stenosis within 180 days of randomization.
 Life-long asymptomatic patients will be defined as having no medical history of stroke or transient ischemic attack and negative responses to all of the symptom items on the Questionnaire for Verifying Stroke-free Status (QVSS).18